 Physical custody — There are several types:

-- Shared — More than one party is allowed to take physical custody of the child, and each of them has significant periods of time with the child. • Primary — A party spends the majority (more than half) of the time with the child.
-The other party may get partial or supervised custody.
+- Shared — More than one party is allowed to take physical custody of the child, and each person has custody of the child overnight. • Primary — A party has custody of the child a majority (more than half) of the time.
+In that case, the other party would have partial custody or visitation.

 - Partial — A party spends less than a majority of time with the child.

-- Supervised — Custodial time during which an agency or adult named by the court monitors interaction between a party and the child.
+- Supervised — Custodial time during which an agency or adult named by the court or agrees to by the parties oversees the interaction between the party and the child.

 - Sole — One party has physical custody all of the time.